ljoycewright/Gas-Electric-Usage/README.md

 # Gas-Electric-Usage

 ## Overview:
 This project will display Gas and Electric utilization over a period of 3 years.
+Database creation of CSV file with cleanup and aggregation of data.
+Data visualization of usage, billed amount and average temperature of Gas and Electric with Matplotlib.

 ## Technical summary: